 Research Experience for Undergraduates, PDEs and Dynamical Systems

-summer from 2014 to 2016, selected undergraduate students will participate in an 8 week summer REU Site, which is designed to
+from 2014 to 2016, selected undergraduate students will participate in an 8 week summer REU Site, which is designed to involve

-involve undergraduate students in innovative research in nonlinear PDEs, optimal control and inverse problems, and dynamical
+undergraduate students in innovative research in nonlinear PDEs, optimal control and inverse problems, and dynamical systems and

 Employment Opportunities for Graduate Students